Course Catalog

 5 units

-Examine development and behavioral ecology of children affected by war.
-Discuss development of displaced children, abandoned children, orphaned children, children living in protracted conflict, and child soldiers.
-Review child protection strategies and psychosocial intervention.
-(Formerly course 118.)
-Prerequisite(s): courses 3 or 100 and 10.
+Examines the development and behavioral ecology of children affected by war.
+Discusses refugee children, displaced children, abandoned children, orphaned children, children living in protracted conflict, and child soldiers.
+Reviews child protection strategies and psychosocial intervention for war-affected children.
+Prerequisite(s): PSYC 10 and PSYC 100.

 PSYC 118B